LoboAnimae/dotdesktop-quicksearch-Ubuntu-Gnomedash/README.md

 First, check if the application you want to add is already under the `desktop` folder.
 If not, you can try to create one and add it!
 I used [this](https://askubuntu.com/questions/281293/creating-a-desktop-file-for-a-new-application) question to help me create the ones I added :)

-If the file is actually there, download it, along with the icon inside the `icon` directory.
+If the file is actually there, download it, along with the icon inside the same directory.
 Do not forget about the fact that you need the actual `.appimage` or executable!
 These **CANNOT** be found inside this repository.

 Finally, in the case of Ubuntu Gnome, just move the `.desktop` file into the `/usr/share/applications/` directory and the icon to the directory specified inside the `Icon` parameter inside the `.desktop` file.